About Skeptoid | Press info | Contact

 So, in the interest of improved public relations, I'm going with the flow.
 If rationally examining pseudoscientific claims makes me an evil skeptoid debunkatron, so be it.
 I'll even help out by so identifying myself up front.

-Thus was born the Skeptoid.
+Thus was born Skeptoid.

 By profession I am a computer scientist, both as a Silicon Valley CTO and as a consulting engineer.
 My only academic credential that bears any scrutiny is in Writing for Film and Television from University of California, Los Angeles.
 I also have a credential that doesn't bear any scrutiny — and you'll find it at Thunderwood College.
+I'm also a member of the National Association of Science Writers.

 I've written a few books and numerous technical articles.
 I decided to put this experience to good use, and created the Skeptoid podcast.
-I'm also one of the featured bloggers on SkepticBlog, the official blog of the prospective TV series The Skeptologists which I host.

 Pictures and bio for media | Contact